eeoooue/hons-moorhouse-p/Solution/MAli/readme.txt

 #################################################################

-'MAli' is a tool for performing Multiple Sequence Alignment.
+'MAli' is an iterative alignment tool for performing Multiple Sequence Alignment.
-The current version (v0.2) is a proof-of-concept only.
-This version of the tool is not intended for professional use.
+The current version (v1.0) is not intended for professional use.

 Functionality: